nicolasvu9/DriverCrashCourse/server/README.md

 Install node modules with
 `npm install`

-The config file with the mongo db access is encrypted, to decrypt use the below command and enter the course when prompted
+The config file with the mongo db access is encrypted, to decrypt use the below command and enter the course in lowercase with the numbers when prompted

 Encrypt
 `gpg -c ./config/default.json`